thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 performance test nodes (runners) and an orchestrator that rules the runners.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
-We have emulated smart tracker devices that send messages with eight data points.
+We have emulated smart tracker devices that send messages with eight data points once per minute.
 The size of a single "publish" message is approximately 400 bytes.
 Below you can see the emulated message structure with some differences from a real test case since the test agent generates the payload values.
 ```json
 { "latitude": 40.761894, "longitude": -73.970455, "speed": 55.5, "acceleration": 3.5, "fuel": 92, "batteryLevel": 81, "location": "451-477 Park Ave, New York, NY 10022, USA", "ts": 1671549126 }